A-Z Formula 1 Glossary

 Safety Car - A vehicle that is brought out to bunch up and control the pace of all the cars when an incident on track requires the race to be neutralised and cars to be slowed.

-Sargeant - Not a senior rank in the military but our American driver, Logan Sargeant, who is competing in his rookie year.
-Logan races with the No2 and is the first driver to fly the Star Spangled Banner in F1 since 2015.
+Sargeant - Not a senior rank in the military but our American driver, Logan Sargeant, who is competing in his sophomore year.
+Logan races with the No2 and became the first driver to score a point whilst flying the Star Spangled Banner in 30 years at the 2023 US Grand Prix.

 Sidepod - The sculpted bulge in the bodywork either side of the driver, an area that typically houses the radiators for engine cooling.

-Sprint - A 100km race that sets the grid for Sunday’s Grand Prix at six rounds in 2023 – Azerbaijan, Austria, Belgium, Qatar, USA (Austin) and São Paulo.
+Sprint - A 100km race held in addition to the usual Grand Prix at six rounds in 2024 – Shanghai, Miami, Spielberg, Austin, Sao Paulo and Lusail.
 Points are awarded to the top 8 finishers.

 Traction - How a car can turn its engine power onto forwarding progress on the surface of a race track.